Eradev/MonsterSanctuaryMods/README.md

 Only display valid monsters when choosing a Catalyst target.

+## Get All Army Rewards

+Get all unlocked army rewards and multiple eggs donation rewards at once.

 ## Random Randomizer

 Randomize random encounters and chests' content in Randomizer mode.